 Independent Contractor Rules

-New for 2020 tax year, you will now use Form 1099-NEC to report independent contractor payments instead of the Form 1099-MISC (box 7) as in prior years.
-Form 1099-NEC should be presented to service contractors by February 1, 2021.
+Since the 2020 tax year, Form 1099-NEC is now used to report independent contractor payments instead of the Form 1099-MISC (box 7) as in prior years.
+Form 1099-NEC should be presented to service contractors before February 1.
 The contractor receives Copy B.

 You may file the forms using a truncated taxpayer identification numbers (TTIN) ... the first five digits are replaced with an "x" or "*" ... to prevent identity theft.